KGalakho/IOptionsDemo/README.md

 5. **Access the API:**
-   - Open [https://localhost:7172/swagger](https://localhost:7172/swagger) (or the URL shown in the console) to view the OpenAPI UI.
+   - Open [https://localhost:7172/swagger](https://localhost:7172/swagger) (or the URL shown in the console) to view the Swagger UI.

 ---